Manage RxJS Subscriptions in Angular

 RxJS is a library for composing asynchronous and event-based programs by using observable sequences - RxJS

-Since RxJS is baked into Angular we are so used to the fact we need to subscribe in order for us to receive data from our various services, e.g. HttpClient, NgRx Store or event.
+Since RxJS is baked into Angular we are so used to the fact we need to subscribe for us to receive data from our various services, e.g. HttpClient, NgRx Store or event.

 What is a Subscription?

-To understand what is a Subscription, we need to first understand several terminologies in RxJS.
+To understand what a Subscription is, we need to first understand several terminologies in RxJS.

 Observable